 So you want a shiny new infographic to impress your audience?
 That’s a great decision, as they’re both popular and effective.
 In this post I’ll be sharing the five essential elements to making your infographic a success.

 The critical thing to keep in mind is that there’s more to an effective infographic than pretty pictures.
-Design is about communication, and that means you have some planning to do before you even talk to your designer.
+Design is about communication, and that means you have some planning to do before you even talk to your graphic or web designer.
 That conversation shouldn’t happen until you have the first 3 components in our list below completed.

 What Is An Infographic?

 Before we begin, it’s important to understand what you’re creating.
 An infographic (or information graphic) is a visual representation of data presented in an easy to understand and fun to read format.
 In the case of interactive infographics, they should also be easy to use.
 Infographics simplify complex information and make it easier for the average person to digest.
-They’re great for all business types – even “boring” ones and a very useful Internet Marketing tactic.
+They’re great for all business types – even “boring” ones and a very useful Digital Marketing tactic.

 Aside from being trendy, they are a great way to communicate to your audience and even win them over.